xw0413happy/Bonita-Springs-Ultra-MoD/README.md

-# Probing Check GUI Desktop App
+# Bonita Spring Ultra Mobility-On-Demand GUI App Development

-The app is basically analyzing *two separate files* to check over each other and generate a text document probe check report.
+The app is basically analyzing *Ultra MoD (Mobility On Demand) Data*'s perfomance daily, monthly, annually and with customizing the specific date range.
-The **purpose** of developing this app is to target which fixed route buses are not probed and which dates are their last time probing.
+The **purpose** of developing this app is to check over Ultra MoD service perfomance, such as passengers' requests type, seat completion, number of trips, peak trip request during the day by the time of wekkday & weekend.